Log purity, torsors on root stacks and log Nori fundamental group: Log Purity Theorem

-\begin{theorem} Let $S$ be a log regular log scheme, with integral underlying scheme and let $U$ be the dense open subset of $S$ with trivial log structure.
-Let $G$ be a finite flat linearly reductive $S$-group scheme.
+\begin{theorem} Let $X$ be a log regular log scheme and let $U$ be the dense open subset of $X$ with trivial log structure.
+Let $G$ be a finite flat linearly reductive $X$-group scheme.
 Then the restriction functor

 is an equivalence of categories. \end{theorem}